Avoiding Class Action Lawsuits Due to FCRA Violations

 Similarly, in Culberson v.
 Walt Disney, the plaintiff alleged that Disney’s classification of background checks as “no hire” based on certain criminal convictions was an adverse action and a willful violation of the FCRA.
 The defendant argued that this was not an adverse action itself, but rather an internal decision taken in case of an adverse action in the future.
 The decision from Lewis v.
 Southwest Airlines supported Disney’s argument, and the court found that Disney did not act “objectively unreasonable” even if its FCRA practices were similar to those in recent cases in which courts found non-compliance.

 Need help with your FCRA questions?
-Alliance Worldwide Investigative Group, Inc. is a full-service investigative firm well-versed in the Fair Credit Reporting Act.
+Alliance Risk Group. is a full-service investigative firm well-versed in the Fair Credit Reporting Act.
 We conduct best practice background checks in a variety of industries, regardless of your company’s size or geographic location.
 Alliance believes in being proactive, not reactive!
 Contact us with questions about the FCRA or to set up an employment background screening today!